Today – Dove Pure and Sensitive Soap review plus top tips for dealing with dry and sensitive skin – dove beauty bar

-I have annoyingly sensitive skin.
-Annoying because, much like me on a bad day, there isn’t something specific that sets it off rather its just life in general that builds up and irritates it.
+I have annoyingly sensitive skin and I have been looking for treatment options all over the place.
+Annoying because, much like me on a bad day, there isn’t something specific that sets it off.
+Rather its just life in general that builds up and irritates it.
 Pollution seems to be a big factor along with air conditioning, wearing make up and stress, not great if you happen to be an office worker in the middle of a big city!
-It means my cheeks are quite dry and always look a bit flushed and I have to be careful to take all my make up off properly and not to touch my face too much or I get spots.
-Seriously, I’ll be 35 in November, shouldn’t I be too old for spots?!?!
+It means my cheeks are quite dry and always look a bit flushed.
+I have to be careful to take all my make up off properly and not to touch my face too much or I get spots.

-Dove Pure & Sensitive Cream Bar has partnered with the National Eczema Society to mark National Eczema Week by sharing some advice on caring for dry sensitive skin like mine.
+Dove Pure and Sensitive Soap has partnered with the National Eczema Society to mark National Eczema Week.
+Today we’re sharing some advice on caring for dry sensitive skin like mine.